+Semester SECOND Credit 05

-GROUP-5: HUMAN RIGHTS LAW COURSE-VIII: HUMAN RIGHTS OF DISADVANTAGED GROUPS: SC's, ST's/OBC's, WOMEN, CHILDREN, AGED AND DISABLED
+Subject Name HUMAN RIGHTS OF DISADVANTAGED GROUPS: SC's, ST's/OBC's, WOMEN, CHILDREN, AGED AND DISABLED Maximum Marks 100

+Course VIII Theory 60

+Code

+L T P Group-5 Internal

+3 2 0 (Human Rights Law) Assessment 40

-To critically understand the International norms and laws relating to women and children in India.
+Objectives: To critically understand the International norms and laws relating to women and children in India.
 To make out various areas of exploitation of women and children and to examine the role of judiciary in this regard.
 To understand the Constitutional and other provisions for the protection of SC's, ST's and OBC's and to evaluate the role of judiciary.

-Women and the Law : International Norms, Constitution and Special Laws in India for the Protection of Women.
-Crimes against women, Gender Injustice and its Various Forms, Women's Commission, Empowerment of women : Role of Judiciary and NGO's.
-Lectures-08

-Children and the Law : International Norms, Constitution and Special Laws in India for the Protection of Child, Child labour, Sexual exploitation, Adoption and related problems, Children and education.
+UNIT-I Women and the Law: International Norms, Constitution and Special Laws in India for the Protection of Women.
+Crimes against women, Gender Injustice and its Various Forms, Women's Commission, Empowerment of women: Role of Judiciary and NGO's.
+Lectures-08 UNIT-II Children and the Law: International Norms, Constitution and Special Laws in India for the Protection of Child, Child labour, Sexual exploitation, Adoption and related problems, Children and education.
 Role of Judiciary and NGO's.

-SCs, STs ,OBCs and Law: Indian Constitution and Protection for SCs/STs and OBCs, Protection of Civil Rights Act 1955, Scheduled Castes and Scheduled Tribes Prevention of Atrocities Act 1989, The Prohibition of Employment as Manual Scavengers and their Rehabilitation Act ,2013, National Commissions, State Commissions.
+Lectures-08 UNIT-III SCs,STs,OBCs and Law: Indian Constitution and Protection for SCs/STs and OBCs, Protection of Civil Rights Act 1955, Scheduled Castes and Scheduled Tribes Prevention of Atrocities Act1989,The Prohibition of Employment as Manual Scavengers and their Rehabilitation Act,2013, National Commissions, State Commissions.
 Role of Judiciary and NGO's.

-Lectures-08 Aged, Disabled and Law: International Norms, Constitution and Special Laws in India for the Protection of Aged and Disabled .Special Protection Through Reservations, Major Issues of Barrier-Free Access to Public Places, and Development of Special and Appropriate Technologies.
+Lectures-09 UNIT-IV Aged, Disabled and Law: International Norms, Constitution and Special Laws in India for the Protection of Aged and Disabled.
+Special Protection Through Reservations, Major Issues of Barrier-Free Access to Public Places, and Development of Special and Appropriate Technologies.
 Institutional Mechanisms for Protection of the Aged and the Disabled, Role of Judiciary, Role of NGO's.

-Note:- The Question Paper will have four units.
-The Examiner is required to set eight questions with two questions from each unit.
-The candidate shall be required to attempt four questions selecting one question from each unit.
-Each question carries 15 marks.
+Lectures-08

-- Agnes, Flavia, Law and Gender Inequality: The Politics of Women's Rights in India 1.
-(1999), Oxford - 2.
-Saxena, Shobha, Crimes against Women and Protective Laws (New Delhi: Deep and Deep.
-1999). - The Human Rights Watch Global Report on Women's Human Rights (1995).
-3. - Geraldine Van Bueren, The International Law on the Rights of the Child, (1998) 4. - 5.
+- 1. Agnes, Flavia, Law and Gender Inequality: The Politics of Women's Rights in India (1999), Oxford - 2.
+Saxena, Shobha, Crimes against Women and Protective Laws (New Delhi: Deep and Deep, 1999). - 3.
+The Human Rights Watch Global Report on Women's Human Rights (1995). - 4.
+Geraldine Van Bueren, The International Law on the Rights of the Child, (1998) - 5.
 Bhargava, G.S. and R.M.Pal, ed., Human Rights of Dalits: Societal Violation (New Delhi: Gyan Publishing House, 2000). - 6.
 Bhatia, K.L. and others, Social Justice of Dr. B.R.
-Ambedkar (New Delhi: Deep and
+Ambedkar (New Delhi: Deep and Deep, 1995). - 7.
+G.S.

-Deep, 1995).

-- 7. G.S.
 Bhargava and R.M.
 Pal, Human Rights of Dalit Societal Violation, (1999) - 8.
-B. S. Aswal , Tribal and Human Rights An Analytical Study (2012). - 9.
+B. S. Aswal ,Tribal and Human Rights An Analytical Study (2012). - 9.
 S. K. Verma & S. C. Srivastava, Rights of Persons with Disabilities (2002). - 10.
-Alam, Aftab, ed., Human Rights in India: Issues and Challenges (New Delhi: Raj Publications,1999).
+Alam, Aftab, ed., Human Rights in India: Issues and Challenges (New Delhi: Raj Publications, 1999).